Overview of Nevada Taxes

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-Easily the largest county by population in Nevada, Clark County contains over 75% of the state’s people.
-The average effective property tax in the county is 1.02%, slightly higher than the statewide average but lower than the national average.
+Easily the largest county by population in Nevada, Clark County contains almost 75% of the state’s residents and includes Las Vegas.
+The average effective property tax in the county is 0.64%, slightly higher than the statewide average, but still significantly lower than the national average.

-As mentioned above, there are 112 different tax districts in Clark County.
-The lowest rates can be found in unincorporated parts of the county, where the total rate is $2.50 per $100 in assessed value for the 2015 fiscal year.
-The highest rate is in Mt.
-Charleston, which has a total rate of $3.40 for the 2015 fiscal year.
-In Las Vegas, the rate is $3.27 per $100 in assessed value.
+There are 92 different tax districts in Clark County.
+The lowest rates can be found in unincorporated parts of the county, where the total rate is about $2.50 per $100 in assessed value.

-According to the U.S. Census Bureau, the median home value in Lyon County is $133,400.
-So, while median annual property taxes are just $1,300 in Lyon County, that still adds up to an average effective property tax rate of 0.97%, fourth highest in the state.
+The median home value in Lyon County is $238,600.
+So, while the median annual property tax payment is just $1,360 in Lyon County, that still adds up to an average effective property tax rate of 0.57%, seventh-highest in the state.

-Looking for a part of Nevada with low property taxes?
-Elko County is the place for you.
-The county’s average effective property tax rate is just 0.59%, second lowest in the state.
-At that rate property taxes on a home worth $200,000 would be just $1,180 annually.
+Looking to move to a part of Nevada with low property taxes?
+Elko County may be the place for you.
+The county’s average effective property tax rate is just 0.56%, fourth-lowest in the state.
+At that rate, a home worth $200,000 would incur $1,120 a year in property taxes.

 Douglas County is situated along the state border with California and the shores of Lake Tahoe.
-At $271,400, it has the highest median home value of any county in Nevada.
+At $416,900, it has the highest median home value of any county in Nevada.
 Property tax rates, however, are relatively low.
-The average effective property tax rate in Douglas County is just 0.70%.
+The average effective property tax rate in Douglas County is just 0.56%, which equates to a median annual property tax payment of $2,334.

-The 3rd largest county by area in the contiguous United States, Nye County has property tax rates slightly higher than the state average.
-Nye County’s average effective property tax rate 1.01%, third highest in Nevada.
+The largest county by area in the contiguous United States, Nye County also has some of the higher property tax rates in the Nevada.
+Nye County’s average effective property tax rate is 0.63%, sixth-highest in the state.